 The Trust was organized as a Delaware statutory trust on August 1, 1996 and is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end management investment company.
-The Trust consists of thirteen separate series: the Global Select Fund, the International Fund, the Alternative Strategies Fund, the High Income Fund, the Small Company Fund, the Oldfield International Value Fund, the Dolan McEniry Corporate Bond Fund, the iMGP DBi Managed Futures Strategy ETF (the "DBi Managed Futures Strategy ETF"), the iMGP DBi Hedge Strategy ETF (the "DBi Hedge Strategy ETF"), the iMGP Berkshire Dividend Growth ETF, the Polen Capital Global Growth ETF, the Polen Capital China Growth ETF and the Polen Capital International Growth ETF.
+The Trust consists of twelve separate series: the iMGP Global Select Fund (the "Global Select Fund"), the iMGP International Fund (the "International Fund"), the iMGP High Income Fund (the "High Income Fund"), the iMGP Small Company Fund (the "Small Company Fund), the iMGP DBi Managed Futures Strategy ETF (the "DBi Managed Futures Strategy ETF"), the iMGP Dolan McEniry Corporate Bond Fund (the "Dolan McEniry Corporate Bond Fund"), the iMGP Berkshire Dividend Growth ETF (the "Berkshire Dividend Growth ETF"), the Polen Capital Global Growth ETF, the Polen Capital China Growth ETF, the Polen Capital Emerging Markets ex-China Growth ETF, the Polen Capital International Growth ETF, and the iMGP APA Enhanced Income Municipal Fund (the "APA Enhanced Income Municipal Fund").

-This SAI relates only to the Global Select Fund, the International Fund, the Alternative Strategies Fund, the High Income Fund, the Small Company Fund, the Oldfield International Value Fund and the Dolan McEniry Corporate Bond Fund (collectively, the "Funds") and not to the other series of the Trust.
+This SAI relates only to the Global Select Fund, the International Fund, the High Income Fund, the Small Company Fund, the APA Enhanced Income Municipal Fund and the Dolan McEniry Corporate Bond Fund (collectively, the "Funds") and not to the other series of the Trust.